strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 1. On the dashboard, click Identify pilot.
 2. In the Identify pilot pane, review the recommended devices for the pilot.
 For each device, do the following:
- - If you agree with the recommednation, select the device and click **Add to pilot**.
+ - If you agree with the recommendation, select the device and click **Add to pilot**.
  - If you disagree with the recommendation, select the device, and click **Replace** to remove it from the pilot.

-For details on how the recommendations are made, click the **Information** icon in the **Identify Pilot **dashboard.
+For details on how the recommendations are made, click the information icon in the top right corner of the **Identify Pilot** pane.

 ## Step 5: Choose how to fix known issues